dhleong/kodachi/doc/kodachi.md

 #### state:prompt

-Register a prompt.
+Register a prompt. `handler` is optional, and may be used to transform the matched line before rendering.

 ```lua
 s:prompt(matcher, handler)
 ```

-TK

 #### state:trigger

 Register a trigger.
+Triggers "fire" when the `matcher` matches on a line received from the server.

 ```lua
 s:trigger(matcher, handler)
 ```

-TK
+The handler of a trigger *must* be a function.

 [regex]: https://docs.rs/regex/latest/regex/